 Check out my dedicated article for more details on Sherwin Williams Agreeable Gray.

 The other popular paint color with Real Estate Agents is Repose Gray.
-I recently helped clients chose finishes for their new build home and the sales person said they use Repose Gray in all their model homes.
+I recently helped clients choose finishes for their new build home and the salesperson said they use Repose Gray in all their model homes.
 She also said many people building love it so much they choose it for their home paint color!

 I love this entryway and how light and bright it is.
 I also love that Jenna Kate paired a greige color with a cool-toned blue for the front door.
 These colors pair so well together!